AIImpactMission/hackathon_mar_2025/README.md

 - Once you created a subset, there is a simple RAG implementation to help you getting started: [getting_started_llms.ipynb](notebooks/4_getting_started_llms.ipynb).

 > Note: Feel free to diverge from this approach!
 This is just a starting point.

+> And if you get stuck, please just reach out to us via Slack!
+We are happy to support :)

 <br>